-22. How do I know if my visa is correct?
+21. How do I know if my visa is correct?

-Once you receive your visa (the 90 day vignette), you need to make sure that it includes all the correct information:
+If you receive your visa as a 90-day vignette in your passport, you need to make sure that it includes all the correct information:

-- Your name and date of birth - That you have permission under the Student route - The Sponsor Licence Number (SLN) of the university you intend to study at - The correct start and end dates of the visa - Whether you can work - For some students, the instruction to register with the police.
+• Your name and date of birth

+- That you have permission under the Student route - The Sponsor Licence Number (SLN) of the university you intend to study at - The correct start and end dates of the visa - Whether you can work

-If there are any errors with your 90 day travel vignette, ask to have it changed immediately before you travel to the UK.
+If there are any errors with your 90-day travel vignette, ask to have it changed immediately before you travel to the UK.
 It can be more difficult to correct errors on your immigration permission after you have travelled to the UK.
 You can read more on the UKCISA website (please see the 'When Your Visa is Issued' tab) to check if your visa is correct.